mason-krause/wetrade/README.rst

   pip install wetrade

-Next, you'll go get going in no time using our automated new project script!
+Next, you'll get going in no time using our automated new project script!

 .. code-block:: console